GSP

 The wifibox system service and devd(8) can manage the following actions by themselves, but the commands for the wifibox script itself are listed below for the reference.

 Start wifibox.
-The wifibox0 interface is created and the guest is attached to the configured PCI wireless network device.
+By default, the wifibox0 interface is created and the guest is attached to the configured PCI wireless network device.
 The network interface of the FreeBSD driver on the same device must not be configured.
+Note that the guest target can work only if wifibox0 networking interface has already been created.

 Stop wifibox.
-The wifibox0 interface is destroyed and the guest is detached from the configured PCI wireless network device.
+Without the guest parameter, the wifibox0 interface is destroyed and the guest is detached from the configured PCI wireless network device.
 After that, the FreeBSD driver is free to take over the device.

 Check and display if wifibox is still running.

 Attach to the running guest with cu(1) through a virtual serial port, implemented by nmdm(4).
 This is recommended for troubleshooting problems with the guest in an interactive fashion.
-It can also be used to perform updates, install or remove packages.
 This has to be configured specifically in order to work.
 The actual way of logging into the system as an administrator depends on the VM image in use.
-Most of the time the root user with a blank password works.
+Most of the time the user with a blank password works.
 See wifibox-guest(5) for more information.

 Display version of wifibox and the SHA-256 hash of the guest disk image.
 The output is suitable for reporting errors.
 Note that custom images are not supported.